sixtysixgames/CIV104BC/README.md

 Also means I've been able to split up the large .js files into related methods.

 And I've added new buildings, units and resources

+Very much in development as I intend adding more stuff, so there will probably be breaking changes